Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Related work

 \section{Related work}

 \paragraph{Training-required controllable video generation} Advances in T2V and I2V generation have opened up new opportunities for fine-grained user control.
-These include conditioning on keyframes~\citep{zeng2024make,wang2024generative}, using style reference images for stylized generation~\citep{liu2023stylecrafter,wang2023videocomposer}, and incorporating trajectory-based signals such as camera movement~\citep{zheng2024cami2v,bai2025recammaster} or motion trajectory~\citep{wu2024draganything,namekata2025sgiv,geng2024motion} for dynamic scene generation.
+These include conditioning on keyframes~\citep{zeng2024make,wang2024generative}, using style reference images for stylized generation~\citep{liu2023stylecrafter,wang2023videocomposer}, and incorporating trajectory-based signals such as camera movement~\citep{zheng2024cami2v,bai2025recammaster} or motion trajectory~\citep{wu2024draganything,namekata2025sgiv} for dynamic scene generation.
 However, existing methods often require extensive training and model-specific data preparation, such as fixed resolution or frame counts, making fine-tuning increasingly impractical for general users as model sizes and resource requirements continue to grow.

-\paragraph{Training-free controllable video generation} To reduce the burden of training large models, several approaches have explored training-free controllable video generation~\citep{li2025video-msg,ling2025motionclone,hou2024camtrol}.
-For example, CamTrol~\citep{hou2024camtrol} enables camera control using external 3D point clouds, while MotionClone~\citep{ling2025motionclone} performs motion cloning based on temporal attention maps extracted from a reference video.
+\paragraph{Training-free controllable video generation} To reduce the burden of training large models, several approaches have explored training-free controllable video generation~\citep{li2025video-msg,ling2025motionclone,hou2024camtrol,wu2023tune,zhang2024controlvideo,khachatryan2023text2video,geyer2024tokenflow}.
+For example, CamTrol~\citep{hou2024camtrol} enables camera control using external 3D point clouds, while MotionClone~\citep{ling2025motionclone} performs motion cloning based on temporal attention maps extracted from a reference video, and Tune-A-Video~\citep{wu2023tune} enables video editing with image diffusion models.
 However, these methods are tailored to specific tasks and are thereby ill-suited for more general scenarios requiring different types or even multiple input signals.
 In this work, we propose a training-free guidance method that generalizes to a wide range of video generation tasks using frame-level signals.